Policies: Shifting the traffic

 Cars - here to stay

-Indeed, many of the trips currently made by car (such as long trips to or from Melbourne’s CBD, or other common destinations) can be better catered for by public transport anyway.
-This is because public transport, unlike cars and trucks, displays “returns to scale”: it costs a lot just to keep running, so the more passengers it carries the more cost-effective it is.
+The private passenger provides mobility and convenience where roads are uncongested.
+However, many of the trips now made by car (such as long trips to or from Melbourne’s CBD, or other common destinations) can be better catered for by public transport.
+This is because public transport, unlike cars, is highly space-efficient and exhibits increasing returns to scale as the numbers of people use it.

 Reasons not to build freeways

-Freeways have their own problems, however, quite apart from concerns over public transport.
-In particular, freeways make existing traffic problems worse by encouraging more traffic onto the roads.
-Increased traffic brings with it increased pollution, noise, congestion and trauma, which spills over into the arterial road network (since freeways are no more capable than railways of linking all trip origins with all destinations).
-Each year in Victoria around 350 people are killed in road crashes; it is estimated that a further 300-400 die prematurely from the effects of air pollution resulting from car and truck use.
+Motorways have their own problems, however, quite apart from concerns over public transport.
+In particular, motorways make existing traffic problems worse by encouraging more traffic onto the road network.
+Increased traffic brings with it increased pollution, noise, congestion and trauma, which spills over into the arterial road network (since motorways are no more capable than railways of linking all trip origins with all destinations).

 Finally, road projects are a drain on the public purse.
 The costs of building and maintaining roads and treating crash victims far exceed the revenue collected from road users in registration, insurance and petrol levies.
-Comparable public transport initiatives have lower up-front and ongoing costs if done properly.
+Comparable public transport initiatives have lower up-front and ongoing costs when done properly.

 Traffic calming

-Traffic calming means improving the quality of the environment by slowing down traffic and giving more priority to walking, cycling and public transport.
+Traffic calming means improving the quality of the environment by slowing down motor vehicles and giving more priority to walking, cycling and public transport.
 Streets are made safer and more enjoyable.
 Traffic calming is based around the principle of maximising mobility within a liveable city created by reducing the undesirable side effects of mobility.

 Parking restraint